Acer Laptop

 Removing the wireless card

 The wireless card is located near the RAM module.
-To access it, you have to unscrew one screw and remove the two antennas.
+To access it, you must unscrew a screw and remove both antennas.

 Step 6